idallmann/EVA-impact-aires-protegees/scripts/notebook_GIE/ex1_build_matching_df_correction.md

 beneficial in a portfolio analysis where a significant amount of data must be processed.

-raster
+> [!NOTE]

-:   A **raster** is a type of spatial data representation that consists
+>   A **raster** is a type of spatial data representation that consists
-    of a grid of equal size pixels, where each cell has a specific value representing information, such as color in an image or a particular data value in a geographic context
+>    of a grid of equal size pixels, where each cell has a specific value
+>    representing information, such as color in an image or a particular
+>   data value in a geographic context

 A raster layers is created over the country's extent, with pixel size equal to our grid cell size.
 The polygon layer (containing PAs and